How to buy a local Prepaid SIM card in Thailand: a complete guide to prices and plans

 How to manage plans and expenses on a Prepaid SIM card

-Each SIM card comes with a small instruction sheet with activation codes, balance inquiry codes, etc.; this information is also available on the official websites.
-But it's much simpler and more convenient to use the operators' apps.
+Each SIM comes with a small instruction sheet with activation codes, balance inquiry codes, etc.; this information is also on the official websites.
+But it's much easier and more convenient to use the carriers' apps.
 There you can choose a plan to switch to without any codes or calls to operators, see your balance and top it up, activate add-ons, and use bonuses.
-Each operator has such an app:
+Each carrier has such an app:

-Download the app, register your new SIM card in it, and manage your balance and options with ease.
+Download the app, register your new SIM in it, and easily manage your balance and options.

-Handy tips: how to extend your plan and check balance
+Helpful tips: how to extend your plan and check your balance

-A tourist SIM card (or rather, the chosen starter plan) is valid for a strictly defined number of days (8, 10, 15, 30).
-Here's how to check your balance, remaining data, and extend the validity.
+A tourist SIM (or rather, the chosen starter plan) is valid for a specific number of days (8, 10, 15, 30).
+Here's how to check your balance, remaining data, and extend the validity period.

 USSD codes for checking

-USSD codes can vary by operator.
+USSD codes can vary by carrier.
 Here are the most universal ones that work for most:

 • *101*1# or *101# – remaining data, minutes, validity period, account balance